JACKSONVILLE, Fla. – There are proper ways to display an American flag and dispose of one respectfully.

 Despite the Flag Code stating, “No part of the flag should ever be used as a costume or athletic uniform,” the practice is widely accepted today.

 The Chicago White Sox was the first team to put an American flag on its jersey.
-The team added in 1917 to honor troops during World War I. These days, you’ll see them in just about every sport.
+The team was added in 1917 to honor troops during World War I. These days, you’ll see them in just about every sport.

 There is an exception to the rule when it comes to clothing.